Se ahorraron cientos de horas de procesos manuales al predecir la audiencia de juegos al usar el motor de flujo de datos automatizado de Domo.

 This feature is especially helpful for businesses that have numerous employees using the tool across various departments or locations because everyone can easily access vital information.

-Types of dashboards and how they are used
+Types of dashboards and when to use them

 Different teams and departments rely on dashboards tailored to their specific goals.
-Here are some of the most common types:
+Before diving into specific examples, it helps to understand the four main dashboard types and when each one fits:

 Sales dashboards